Authors of section

 patient examination radiological evaluation xr ct mri

-• Large atlanto occipital distance
+• Large atlanto-occipital distance

-What it indicates:
+What this indicates:

-• Axial atlanto occipital dislocation
+• Axial atlanto-occipital dislocation

 patient examination radiological evaluation xr ct mri

-• Increased atlanto axial distance
+• Increased atlanto-axial distance

-What it indicates:
+What this indicates:

-• Atlanto axial instabillity
+• Atlanto-axial instabillity

 patient examination radiological evaluation xr ct mri

-• Fracture of the posterior arch C1
+• Fracture of the posterior arch of C1

-What it indicates:
+What this indicates:

 • Fracture of C1